Communist state: Institutions

-Communist states share similar institutions which are organised on the premise that the communist party is a vanguard of the proletariat and represents the long-term interests of the people.
+Communist states share similar institutions, which are organised on the premise that the communist party is a vanguard of the proletariat and represents the long-term interests of the people.
 The doctrine of democratic centralism, developed by Vladimir Lenin as a set of principles to be used in the internal affairs of the communist party, is extended to society at large.
-According to democratic centralism, all leaders must be elected by the people and all proposals must be debated openly, but once a decision has been reached all people have a duty to account to that decision.
+According to democratic centralism, the people must elect all leaders, and all proposals must be debated openly, but once a decision has been reached, all people have a duty to account to that decision.
 When used within a political party, democratic centralism is meant to prevent factionalism and splits.
 When applied to an entire state, democratic centralism creates a one-party system.
 The constitutions of most communist states describe their political system as a form of democracy.
-They recognize the sovereignty of the people as embodied in a series of representative parliamentary institutions.
-Such states do not have a separation of powers and instead have one national legislative body (such as the Supreme Soviet in the Soviet Union) which is considered the highest organ of state power and which is legally superior to the executive and judicial branches of government.
+They recognise the sovereignty of the people as embodied in a series of representative parliamentary institutions.
+Such states do not have a separation of powers and instead have one national legislative body (such as the Supreme Soviet in the Soviet Union), which is bestowed with unitary power and is often defined as the supreme state organ of power.
+Unitary power means that the legislature has the power of the judiciary, legislature and executive but chooses to delegate these powers to other institutions.

-In communist states, national legislative politics often have a similar structure to the parliaments that exist in liberal republics, with two significant differences.
-First, the deputies elected to these national legislative bodies are not expected to represent the interests of any particular constituency, but rather the long-term interests of the people as a whole; and second, against Karl Marx's advice, the legislative bodies of communist states are not in permanent session.
-Rather, they convene once or several times per year in sessions which usually last only a few days.
-When the national legislative body is not in session, its powers are transferred to a smaller council (often called a presidium) which combines legislative and executive power and in some communist states (such as the Soviet Union before 1990) acts as a collective head of state.
-In some systems, the presidium is composed of important communist party members who vote the resolutions of the communist party into law.
+In communist states, the unitary legislatures often have a similar structure to the parliaments in liberal republics, with two significant differences.
+First, the deputies elected to these unitary legislatures are not expected to represent the interests of any particular constituency but rather the long-term interests of the people as a whole; and second, against Karl Marx's advice, the unitary legislatures of communist states are not in permanent session.
+Instead, they convene once or several times yearly in sessions that usually last only a few days.
+When the unitary legislature is not in session, its powers are transferred to a smaller council (often called a presidium) which acts as a collective head of state.
+In some systems, the presidium is composed of crucial communist party members who vote the resolutions of the communist party into law.